HKUST-VISLab/Visual-analytics-approach-online-proctoring/README.md

 # A Visual Analytics Approach to Facilitate Proctoring of Online Exams
-This paper is conditionally accepted to CHI21.
+This paper is accepted to CHI21.

 ## How to use it?